 "We approve of what Apple said," spokesman Hong Lei told a daily news briefing on Tuesday.

-last week, the People's Daily issued a scathing editorial on Apple's return policy saying the popular smartphone maker was filled with "unparalleled arrogance".
+Only last week, the People's Daily issued a scathing editorial on Apple's return policy saying the popular smartphone maker was filled with "unparalleled arrogance".

 Apple was first targeted in mid-March by state broadcaster CCTV during its annual consumer day segment.
 Volkswagen AG , which was also criticised on the same show, plans to recall vehicles to fix a gearbox problem.

 Not Apple's fight to win